DinethRubeh/Country-Profile-Clustering/README.md

    - Optimum cluster model evaluation using silhouette scores
    - Cluster visualization on feature pairs
 2) Dimensionality reduction & evaluation using PCA
+   - Feature similarity from Principal components
+   - Clustering (using K-Means) the data with reduced dimensions